pineapplegiant/color-palette/README.md

-# Vanilla Color Pallette Creator 🎨
+# Vanilla Color Palette Creator 🎨

 > Built with vanilla JS and pure ❤️